psgeek/ps-package-manager/README.md

 * Provide the instructions for migration to test and production.
 ***
 ### Phase 2
-Phase 2 - For Collaboration Projects:
+Collaboration on GitHub Projects (Repositories)
 * Allow a customer to sign up for new or on-going projects being run by a community member.
 * Allow the customer to download any existing code as a starting point.
 * Allow the customer to add or modify code/objects, and submit them back to GitHub for community review or pull request.